ngxs/store/docs/advanced/errors.md

 NGXS uses Angular's default `ErrorHandler` class, so if an action throws an error, Angular's `ErrorHandler` is called.
 You can easily override this flow by providing your own handler like so:

+NGXS propagates unhandled errors inside `@Action` to Angular's `ErrorHandler`.
+You can provide your own implementation of `ErrorHandler` and handle it the way you need like this:

 ```TS
 import { NgModule, ErrorHandler } from '@angular/core';